-Why Is Gluten a Problem?
+Why Is Gluten a Problem for Celiac Disease?

-“In everyone there is a tiny bit of gluten that remains undigested in the body after we consume it — the GI tract can’t process it all,” says Alessio Fasano, MD, chief of the division of pediatric gastroenterology and nutrition and director of the Center for Celiac Research at Massachusetts General Hospital.
+“In everyone there is a tiny bit of gluten that remains undigested in the body after we consume it — the GI tract can’t process it all,” says Alessio Fasano, MD, chief of the division of pediatric gastroenterology and nutrition and director of the Center for Celiac Research and Treatment at Massachusetts General Hospital.
 “In celiac sufferers, that tiny bit of gluten causes a severe immune response [as the body] tries to get rid of it.
 This activates chemicals called cytokines, which cause the GI symptoms,” he adds.

 Eating Gluten-Free Is (Mostly) Easy

 When I was first diagnosed with celiac disease, I had to order all my products by mail,” she says.
 “It was hit or miss — there just wasn’t a lot of good stuff out there.
 Now there are delicious foods everywhere.
 I go to my local pizza place, and they have a fabulous gluten-free pizza.
 Most of the time, I really don’t feel deprived.
 I really don’t look at my diet as a hardship.”
 As a result of eliminating gluten, Crummy’s episodes of severe stomach pain, diarrhea and bleeding are long gone.

-People with celiac disease should also be aware of reading prescription and OTC drug labels, says Dr. Fasano.
-Many drug companies use gluten as a filler in drugs, so check the outside package or drug package inserts carefully to see that your drug is gluten-free.
-Inactive drug ingredients (fillers) are not required to be listed in full.
-Therefore, the Celiac Disease Foundation (CDF) suggests making your pharmacist aware that you are avoiding gluten.
+If passed it would make it easier to identify gluten in medications.
+In the meantime it’s a good idea to make your pharmacist aware that you are avoiding gluten.
 The CDF also recommends a website maintained by Steven Plogsted, PharmD, of Nationwide Children’s Hospital, in Columbus, Ohio, that provides information on gluten-free drugs.
-The site is for informational purposes and neither the CDF or MedShadow Foundation endorse it.
+The site is for informational purposes and neither the CDF nor MedShadow Foundation endorse it.